xt0rted/pull-request-comment-branch/README.md

 ## Token Permissions

-If your repository is using [token permissions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions) you'll need to set `contents: read` and `pull-request: read` on either the workflow or the job.
+If your repository is using [token permissions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions) you'll need to set `contents: read`, `issues: read` and `pull-request: read` on either the workflow or the job.

 ### Workflow Config